The Modern Advocate Lecture Series

 2017, Lecture one

-The lecture will be delivered by President Fleur Kingham, Land Court of Queensland who will present on "Maximising your impact as an advocate: A view from the bench."
+Lecture one of 2017 was held on Thursday 2 March and delivered by President Fleur Kingham, Land Court of Queensland.
+President Kingham spoke on "Maximising your impact as an advocate: A view from the bench."